jet/equinox/README.md

 ### build and run

-Run, including running the tests that assume you've got a local EventStore and pointers to a CosmosDb database and container prepared (see [PROVISIONING](#provisioning)):
+Run, including running the tests that assume you've got a local EventStore and pointers to a CosmosDB database and container prepared (see [PROVISIONING](#provisioning)):

     ./build.ps1